Gene Stratton-Porter: Nature books

 Stratton-Porter, a keen observer of nature, wrote eight nonfiction nature books that were moderate sellers compared to her novels.
 What I Have Done With Birds (1907) first appeared as a six-month illustrated series for the Ladies' Home Journal from April to August 1906.
 The Bobbs-Merrill Company published the material in book format that also includes Stratton-Porter's photographs.
 Birds of the Bible (1909), an illustrated reference book published by Jennings and Graham of Cincinnati, included eighty-one of Stratton-Porter's photographs.
 Both of these nature books were slow sellers.
 Music of the Wild (1910), also published by Jennings and Graham, warned of the adverse effects that the destruction of trees and swamps would have on rainfall.
-Her warnings appeared nearly two decades before the Dust Bowl of the 1930s and well in advance of present-day environmental concerns about climate change.Moths of the Limberlost (1912), the nature book of which Stratton-Porter was "most proud," was dedicated to Neltje Blanchan, a fellow nature writer and the wife of her publisher, Frank Nelson Doubleday.
+Her warnings appeared nearly two decades before the Dust Bowl of the 1930s and well in advance of present-day environmental concerns about climate change.

+Moths of the Limberlost (1912), the nature book of which Stratton-Porter was "most proud," was dedicated to Neltje Blanchan, a fellow nature writer and the wife of her publisher, Frank Nelson Doubleday.
 Prior to her move to California in 1919, Stratton-Porter completed the manuscript for Homing with the Birds (1919).
-Praised for its content, it described birdlife using easy-to-understand language for the general public.
+Praised for its content, the book described birdlife using easy-to-understand language for the general public.
 Wings (1923) was published a year before her death; Tales You Won't Believe (1925) was published posthumously.

 While literary critics called her novels overly sentimental, academics dismissed her nature writing because they felt that her research methods were unscientific.
 Stratton-Porter, who was not a trained scientist, centered her field research on her own interests in observing the domestic behavior of wild birds, such as their nest-building, diets, and social behavior.
 Her writing tried to explain nature in ways that her readers could understand and avoided scientific jargon and tedious, dry statistics.